MCD: A Model-Agnostic Counterfactual Search Method For Multi-modal Design Modifications: Background

-Since the overarching goal of MCD is not to explain predictors, but rather to search for design recommendation counterfactuals, we refer to the problem as `counterfactual search.'
-Note that unlike counterfactual explanations, counterfactual search does not require ML predictors and can work with many types of forward models.
+Since the overarching goal of MCD is not to explain evaluators, but rather to search for counterfactuals that can be used as design modifications, we refer to the problem as `counterfactual search.'
+Unlike counterfactual explanations, counterfactual search does not require ML predictors and can work with many types of evaluators.
 It also has the additional goals of manifold similarity and meeting multi-objective multi-modal requirements.